 “In the scope of the EU GDPR (European General Data Protection Regulation), what is our responsibility in relation to the personal data that our customers handle in the scope of their business activity?
 I mean, personal data are collected and processed by our customers and we only store it,’’ is something that is commonly asked in the organisations that I have worked with.

-In fact, some organizations have no control over the data (they just store it) from their customers.
-The question is: Within the EU GDPR, what are the responsibilities of these organizations if they store personal data?
+In fact, some organisations have no control over the data (they just store it) from their customers.
+The question is: Within the EU GDPR, what are the responsibilities of these organisations if they store personal data?
 Are they covered by the new European regulations?

 European General Data Protection Regulation (EU GDPR)

 This new regulation (EU GDPR) was approved on April 14, 2016, by the European Parliament and the Council of Europe.
 It will be applied directly in each country, EU or non-EU (which stores European citizens’ personal data), allowing for a consistency of rules between nations on the rights of citizens’ privacy.
 Read the article: What is the EU GDPR and why is it applicable to the whole world? to find out more.